w3c/mnx/README.md

 ## An introduction to MNX-Common

-MNX-Common is a new, open standard for representing music notation as machine-readable data.
+MNX-Common is a new, open standard for representing Common Western Music Notation (CWMN) as machine-readable data.
 It’s still being created, but this document gives context on our goals and plans.

 Conceptually, MNX-Common is a way to represent this image: